polywock/Edge-Addon-Region-Cycler-Bookmarklet/README.md

 Useful for developers who have an Edge extension and want to find all the reviews.

-1. To create the bookmarklet, edit any existing bookmarkl and change the URL to the code inside `bookmarklet.js`.
+1. To create the bookmarklet, edit any existing bookmark and change the URL to the code inside `bookmarklet.js`.
 For name, choose `EDGECYCLE` or whatever.
 1. Open any Edge addon page.
 For example, [Global Speed.](https://microsoftedge.microsoft.com/addons/detail/global-speed/mjhlabbcmjflkpjknnicihkfnmbdfced) (my extension).
 2. Once bookmarklet is clicked, it will either...
     - If current region has no reviews, it will cycle to next region.